scality/Zenko/docs/docsource/reference/command_reference/iam_user_and_group_commands/update-access-key.rst

 ``--status`` (string)

-  The status you want to assign to the secret access key. ``Active`` means that the key can be used for API calls to S3 Connector, while ``Inactive`` means that the key cannot be used.
+  The status you want to assign to the secret access key. ``Active`` means that the key can be used for API calls to Zenko, while ``Inactive`` means that the key cannot be used.

   Possible values: